Social Work (SW)

 SW 851 - Human Behavior and the Social Environment II

 In this course, students learn about behavior and development and its context across the life cycle from a macro systems perspective.
 The macrosystems that impact individual development are examined.
 Societal forces that are often invisible shape and profoundly alter life experiences of larger numbers of people.
 HSBE II pays special attention to social relationships that promote welfare of some while limiting opportunities and choices for others.
 The semester explores the influence of class, gender, race, ethnicity, religion, age, sexual orientation, and other aspects of diversity on development and behavior of larger systems.

 SW 860 - Research Methods in Social Work

 Designed to acquaint degree students with the concepts and skills necessary to carry out research in social work practice.
 Particular emphasis placed on methodological issues related to research in a variety of practice contexts.
 Although the skills necessary to review research critically are examined, the primary emphasis is on preparing the student to carry out research related to practice.

-SW 865 - Adventure Therapy: Facillitation and Processing of the Experience
+SW 865 - Adventure Therapy: Facilitation and Processing of the Experience

-This class will familliarize students with a variety of active assessment facillitation and processing skills which can be used with clients when engaging in adventure therapy.
-Students will be given multiple opportunities to practice these skills to gain a better understanding of their own facillitation and processing skills, and how to use adventure activities as a therapeutic tool in the clinical practice.
+This class will familiarize students with a variety of active assessment facilitation and processing skills which can be used with clients when engaging in adventure therapy.
+Students will be given multiple opportunities to practice these skills to gain a better understanding of their own facilitation and processing skills, and how to use adventure activities as a therapeutic tool in the clinical practice.
 Active participation required.
 Open to both social work and non-social work graduate students.
 Special fee.

 SW 870 - Intimate Partner Violence